Skip to main content

 How accurate is the audit?

-BillVeto checks against 250+ CPT/HCPCS codes from the CMS Medicare Physician Fee Schedule (2024-2025).
-It catches above-market pricing (2.5x+ the fair rate), CCI bundling violations, duplicate charges, and common upcoding patterns.
+BillVeto checks against 400+ CPT (Current Procedural Terminology) / HCPCS (Healthcare Common Procedure Coding System) codes from the CMS (Centers for Medicare & Medicaid Services) Medicare Physician Fee Schedule, Clinical Lab Fee Schedule, Ambulance Fee Schedule, and DMEPOS Fee Schedule (2024-2025).
+It covers emergency, inpatient, outpatient, mental health, physical therapy, lab work, ambulance, medical equipment, maternity/OB, ophthalmology, dermatology, ENT, neurology, orthopedic, urology, pulmonology, gastroenterology, pain management, wound care, allergy, dialysis, speech therapy, and chiropractic charges.
+It catches above-market pricing (2.5x+ the fair rate), CCI (Correct Coding Initiative) bundling violations, duplicate charges, and common upcoding patterns.
 For complex clinical disputes, consult a medical billing advocate.

 Is my data private?